Chipotle Corn Soup Recipe

 - Melt the butter in a large saucepan over medium heat until foaming.
 Add the chipotles, 1/2 teaspoon of the salt, a pinch of black pepper, and about two-thirds of the scallions.
 (Set aside the remaining scallions to use as a garnish.)
 Cook, stirring occasionally, until the onions have softened, about 3 minutes.

 - Add the corn kernels, remaining 1 1/2 teaspoons salt, milk, and water and stir to combine.
 Increase the heat to medium high and bring the mixture to a gentle boil.
 Reduce the heat to low and simmer until the flavors have melded and the corn kernels are crisp yet tender (not mushy), about 15 minutes.

 - Set a fine-mesh strainer over a large, heatproof bowl.
-Using a blender, purée the soup in batches until smooth, removing the small cap from the blender lid (the pour lid) and covering the space with a kitchen towel (this allows steam from the hot soup to escape and prevents the blender lid from popping off).
+Using a blender, purée the soup in batches until smooth, removing the small cap (the pour lid) from the blender lid and covering the space with a kitchen towel (this allows steam to escape and prevents the blender lid from popping off).
 Pour the blended soup through the strainer, pressing on the solids with a rubber spatula; discard the solids.

 - Stir in the reserved 1/2 cup corn kernels.
 Season with salt and pepper as needed.
 If serving chilled, refrigerate the soup until cold, at least 3 hours.
 Garnish with the remaining scallions and serve.